Yain1995/Week5_datingNLP.r/README.md

 Orel Maymon, Yeynit Asraf, Adiya Blum

-#We run our job in google colab because lack of memory in R.
-#And we minimaize the data because a lack of memory too in the colab.
+#We run our job in google colab because lack of memory in R and we minimaize the data because a lack of memory too in the colab.

-data.file <- 'profiles.csv'
+data.file <- 'profiles.csv',
 source('Week5_datingNLP.r')

 # ———— confusion matrix ————